DATA-606-SPRING-2023-TUE/Sukesh_Data606/Docs/Report.md

 ![image](https://github.com/Sukesh-bitragunta/Sukesh_Data606/assets/98784645/9d44f17f-5eb7-4a96-9dce-c2e8be2ecc2a)

-After performing cluster analysis bu using the both the algorithms, the observations showed that the both algorithms are similarly clustered the dataset.
+After performing cluster analysis on both the algorithms, the observations showed that the both algorithms are similarly clustered the dataset.
+They are almost indetical in some features.

 ## Conclusion